 Short bio James Cook

-Born in the tiny village of Great Ayton, Yorkshire in 1755, Captain James Cook went on to become one of the most famous sea explorers of his age.
+James Cook was born in the tiny village of Great Ayton, Yorkshire in 1755.
+From humble beginnings, he went on to become one of the most famous sea explorers of his age.
 He helped to find new lands and redraw the maps of the time.

 He was born into a poor labouring family.
 He gained some schooling up to the age of 12, showing an aptitude for maths, but at the age of 12, economic necessity meant he had to go and help his father working in the fields.